Semiinfinite sheaves on affine flag varieties: Sheaves on affine flag varieties

 \subsection{Sheaves}

-We will work in the sheaf-theoretic context explained in~\cite[\S 0.5]{gaitsgory}, with a field of coefficients denoted $\bk$ (which, here, is not assumed to be of characteristic $0$).
-More specifically, we fix an algebraically closed field $\F$, and consider one of the following settings: \begin{enumerate} \item $\F$ is arbitrary, $\ell$ is a prime number invertible in $\F$, $\bk$ is either a finite extension or an algebraic closure of $\F_\ell$ or $\Q_\ell$, and we consider \'etale $\bk$-sheaves on separated schemes of finite type over $\F$; \item $\F=\C$, $\bk$ is arbitrary, and we work with sheaves for the analytic topology on separated schemes of finite type over $\F$. \end{enumerate} In each case, for any separated $\F$-scheme $X$ of finite type we have a small stable $\infty$-category of bounded complexes of constructible sheaves on $X$, denoted $\Shvc(X)$, and we will consider the stable presentable $\infty$-category
+We will work with usual $\infty$-categories of constructible sheaves on prestacks, as discussed in various contexts and various degrees of precision in~\cite{gaitsgory,lz, rs,agkrrv, scholze,bkv,zhu,dlyz}, with a field of coefficients denoted $\bk$ (which is not assumed to be of characteristic $0$).
+More specifically, we fix an algebraically closed field $\F$, and consider one of the following settings: \begin{enumerate} \item $\F$ is arbitrary, $\ell$ is a prime number invertible in $\F$, $\bk$ is either a finite extension or an algebraic closure of $\F_\ell$ or $\Q_\ell$, and we consider \'etale $\bk$-sheaves on separated schemes of finite type over $\F$; \item $\F=\C$, $\bk$ is arbitrary, and we work with sheaves for the analytic topology on separated schemes of finite type over $\F$. \end{enumerate} The first setting is e.g.~discussed in detail in~\cite[\S 2.2]{dlyz}, building on the more complete treatment in the setting of perfect prestacks in~\cite[\S 10]{zhu}.
+The second setting is unfortunately not yet discussed in the literature.
+We will not consider the adaptation of the constructions in this setting, as we are not capable of doing so; instead we will just assume that a sheaf theory as discussed in~\cite[\S 2.2]{dlyz} exists also in this setting, and possesses similar properties.